alfredprah/college-basketball/dataset/README.md

-This dataset is a combination of individual datasets from the last 5 years (2015-2019) of Division I college basketball seasons.
+This dataset is a combination of individual datasets from the last 5 years (2015-2019) of Division 1 College Basketball seasons.

 Variables:
 - TEAM: The Division I college basketball school